Building Accessible Websites: WCAG 2.2 Guide 2026 | Launchwork Digital

 Start with semantic HTML.
 Using the correct elements (headings, lists, buttons) provides built-in accessibility features.
 Screen readers and assistive technologies rely on this semantic structure.

 Ensure sufficient color contrast.
 Text should have a contrast ratio of at least 4.5:1 against its background.
 Tools like the WebAIM Contrast Checker make this easy to verify.
+This becomes especially important when implementing dark mode design patterns, where contrast requirements differ from light themes.

 Keyboard Navigation